Newcastle Jets FC: Early years

-Champions of Australia
+Champions of Australia (2008)

 Season 3 of the A-League saw a number of Newcastle's biggest stars of the previous season leave the club.
-Captain Paul Okon retired, fan favourite Milton Rodriguez returned to Colombia and Johnny Warren Medal winner Nick Carle moved to Turkey to link up with Gençlerbirliği S.K.
+Captain Paul Okon retired, fan favourite Milton Rodriguez returned to Colombia and Johnny Warren Medal winner Nick Carle moved to Turkey to join with Gençlerbirliği S.K.
 New recruits included Joel Griffiths' twin brother Adam and previous European Golden Boot winner Mario Jardel.
-Although significant excitement surrounded the capture of Jardel, as time went by it was obvious he was well past his prime and received little game time.
-Throughout the season star striker Joel Griffiths broke the record for most goals in a regular season by scoring 12 in 21 rounds.
+Throughout the season, star striker Joel Griffiths broke the record for most goals in a regular season by scoring 12 in 21 rounds.

-The Jets started the season well without losing in their first 5 matches.
-Following this good start the Jets struggled for consistency until the end of the season, often winning against quality opposition but losing some vital home games.
+The Jets started the season 5-0 but struggled for consistency until the end of the season.
 Wins in the last three competition rounds saw the Jets move up the ladder to equal points with the Central Coast Mariners, finishing the season in second place due to inferior goal difference.
 The Jets went on to play the Mariners in the two legged Major Semi Final.
 The Jets won the first leg at home 2–0 thanks to a first-half header from Adam Griffiths and a late penalty from his brother Joel.
-The game had its fair share of controversy as Mariners striker John Aloisi had a seemingly legitimate goal disallowed and also missed a penalty.

-Steeled by the defeat in the first leg, the Mariners overturned the 2–0 deficit and led 2–0 at the end of 90 minutes of the second leg thanks to goals from Sasho Petrovski and Adam Kwasnik.
-Seven minutes into extra time Petrovski scored again to send the Mariners into their second Grand Final in three years.
+The game was controversial as Mariners striker John Aloisi had a seemingly legitimate goal disallowed and also missed a penalty.
+Steeled by the defeat in the first leg, the Mariners overturned the 2–0 deficit and won to advance to their second Grand Final in three years.